 - Harold Jenkins – district IV

-The committee will hold two meetings in each commission district, one meeting in each city, and three meetings at the county administration building, for a total of seventeen.
-Dates and times are subject to change.
-Locations will be added as confirmed.
+The committee held two meetings in each commission district, one meeting in each city, and three meetings at the county administration building, for a total of seventeen.
+All committee meetings were open to the public.

 |July 23, 2018||6:00 PM||Henry County Administration Building||Countywide|